 Manual reporting: Conflict Minerals Reporting Template

 New reporting template for conflict minerals such as cobalt and mica (EMRT)

 Conflict minerals in the IMDS (for the automotive industry)

 Conflict minerals in the

-CDX system (multi-sector)
+CDX system (cross-industry)

 Product Stewardship Network (PSN) with Conflict Mineral Scenario (CMS)

 Do you need more information on the tools described or support?
 To ensure your due diligence and strengthen CSR, it pays off – usually also very quickly financially – to enlist the help of professionals.